f-person/flutter_protected_work/README.md

 # Protected Work

-A Flutter package that helps you to protect your work against greedy clients not willing to pay by letting you to remotely control the app's usability.
+A Flutter package that helps you to remotely control the usability of your app.

 ## Using